-The share-based payments reserve includes items recognized as stock-based compensation expense and other share-based payments until such time that the stock options or warrants are exercised, at which time the corresponding amounts are transferred to share capital.
+Contributed surplus includes items recognized as stock-based compensation expense and other share-based payments until such time that the stock options are exercised, at which time the corresponding amounts are transferred to share capital.

-13. RELATED PARTY TRANSACTIONS
+12. RELATED PARTY TRANSACTIONS

 Transactions with related parties were at the amounts agreed to by the related parties.
 Related party transactions not otherwise disclosed in these consolidated financial statements were as follows: